Peer-Reviewed Book:

 - Electoral coordination of post-rebel electoral parties. journal article

-- Can peace survive the party-state? (with Carrie Manning) journal article
+- Can peace survive the party-state? journal article (with Carrie Manning)